 Customers can also find a residential pricing estimator via the link above, or can phone our Customer Support Team on 1300 363 200.

-Prices will increase in a phased approach between now and 2028, to ensure the ongoing delivery of our core business.
-By this, we mean: providing safe drinking water, recycled water, rural water and sewage services for public health and the environment, so that our communities can sustain themselves.
+Prices will increase in a phased approach between now and 2028 to ensure the ongoing delivery of our core business, providing safe drinking water, recycled water, rural water, and sewage services for public health and the environment so our communities can sustain themselves.

 Is there a change to pricing for renters?

 Yes.
-The average bill for a renter will increase by approximately 56 cents per week to $498.18 per year, as renters only pay for usage, not water or sewer access charges.
+The average bill for a renter will increase by approximately $0.38 per week to $517.98 per year, as renters only pay for usage, not water or sewer access charges.

 What if I am having difficulty paying my account?

-Those experiencing short or long-term payment concerns, or family violence, are encouraged to speak with our Customer Support Team on 1300 363 200, during business hours.
-Our team will chat to you about your options and are trained to provide confidential advice, support or referral to other services.
+If you are experiencing short or long-term payment concerns or family violence, you can contact us during business hours on 1300 363 200.
+Our team can help you explore your options and are trained to provide confidential advice, support, or referral to other services.

 What is Coliban Assist?

-Coliban Assist encompasses a range of support measures which includes Plumber Assist, leak detection, utility relief grants, concessions, bill smoothing and payment matching.
-This program allows us to help customers within our community.
+The program encompasses a range of support measures, including Plumber Assist, leak detection, utility relief grants, concessions, bill smoothing, and payment matching.

 Are customers with a concession card eligible for a discount?